GuiBraga/Blog/README.md

 To execute Spring Application:

 Enter in the *spring-boot-blog* and Run `./mvnw spring-boot:run`.
-The server started in `http://localhost:4200/`.
+The server started in `http://localhost:9090/`.

 In error case import as a Maven Project in Eclipse and configure a 'run configuration' and add `spring-boot:run` in the project.

+Some informations will be recorded in the database.
+They are:

+Users registred:
+Username: admin
+Password: 12345678

+Username: mod
+Password: 12345678

+Username: user1
+Password: 12345678

+Username: user2
+Password: 12345678